mortezaalizadeh66/REST_Keypair_python/README.md

 The requirments,
-1- install python , curl on your OS
+1- install python , curl on your OS \n
 2- install pip
 3- install Flask latest version by the help of pip
   $ pip install Flask